flotiq/flotiq-docs/docs/API/workflow/content-publishing-workflow.md

 }
 ```
 !!! note
-    When content-object is unpublished, all  `workflowPublishedAt` and `workflowPublicVersion` fields pointing on this version, will be set to null
+    When a content object is unpublished, all `workflowPublishedAt` and `workflowPublicVersion` fields pointing to this version will be set to `-1` and an empty string (`""`).